vishna/voyager/README.md

 ✅ Schema validated properly
 ```

-...or an error specific to your router configuration map, e.g.:
+...or an error specific to your router navigation map, e.g.:

 ```
 🚨 /fab@icon: #/icon: string [e88fd] does not match pattern ^[a-fA-F0-9]{4}$